 The LEDs on the information panel of the GbE switch module are OK and GbE switch module error (fault).
 In addition, each external port on the GbE switch module contains an Ethernet link OK LED and an Ethernet Tx/Rx LED.
-The following illustration shows the LEDs on the GbE switch module.
-A description of each LED follows the illustration.
+The following illustrations show the LEDs on the GbE switch modules.
+A description of each LED follows the illustrations.